Comply With the New York HERO Act Checklist

-- Develop and adopt an alternative safety plan(s) that meet or exceed the model safety plans' requirements.
+- Develop and adopt alternative safety plan(s) that meet or exceed the model safety plans' requirements.

-Within 30 days of adoption of their Plan, but no later than September 4, 2021 (assuming the plan was adopted on August 5), employers must also provide their Plan to employees and post it in a visible and prominent location within each worksite.
+Within 30 days of adoption of their Plan, employers must provide their Plan to employees and post it in a visible and prominent location within each worksite.

 The Airborne Infectious Disease Exposure Prevention Standard (the Standard) issued by the NYS DOL states that employers only activate their plan when the New York State Commissioner of Health (the Commissioner) designates an airborne infectious agent or disease as a "highly contagious communicable disease that presents a serious risk of harm to the public health."